riya-ambastha/DBMS-notes/README.md

 2. Size: It occupies a large space of disks and large memory to run them efficiently.
 3. Complexity: Database system creates additional complexity and requirements.
 4. Higher impact of failure: Failure is highly impacted the database because in most of the organization, all the data stored in a single database and if the database is damaged due to electric failure or database corruption then the data may be lost forever.

+DBMS Architecture :
+The DBMS design depends upon its architecture.
+The basic client/server architecture is used to deal with a large number of PCs, web servers, database servers and other components that are connected with networks.
+The client/server architecture consists of many PCs and a workstation which are connected via the network.
+DBMS architecture depends upon how users are connected to the database to get their request done.

+Types of DBMS Architecture

+1. 1-Tier Architecture
+a) In this architecture, the database is directly available to the user.
+It means the user can directly sit on the DBMS and uses it.
+b) Any changes done here will directly be done on the database itself.
+It doesn't provide a handy tool for end users.
+c) The 1-Tier architecture is used for development of the local application, where programmers can directly communicate with the database for the quick response.

+2. 2-Tier Architecture
+a) The 2-Tier architecture is same as basic client-server.
+In the two-tier architecture, applications on the client end can directly communicate with the database at the server side.
+For this interaction, API's like: ODBC, JDBC are used.
+b) The user interfaces and application programs are run on the client-side.
+c) The server side is responsible to provide the functionalities like: query processing and transaction management.
+d) To communicate with the DBMS, client-side application establishes a connection with the server side.

+3. 3-Tier Architecture
+a) The 3-Tier architecture contains another layer between the client and server.
+In this architecture, client can't directly communicate with the server.
+b) The application on the client-end interacts with an application server which further communicates with the database system.
+c) End user has no idea about the existence of the database beyond the application server.
+The database also has no idea about any other user beyond the application.
+d) The 3-Tier architecture is used in case of large web application.